-You can prune small branches, suckers, and side shoots on your Birch tree with quick, easy cuts.
+With quick, easy cuts, you can prune small branches, suckers, and side shoots on your Birch tree.
 However, removing larger branches requires considerable pruning skills and careful attention to detail to avoid killing your tree.
 Here are the steps involved.

 Step 1: The Undercut

 - Measure 18 inches from the trunk outwards along the selected branch with tape.